-8. The investigator shall notify the respondent of the complaint in writing within five (5) working days of its receipt.
+8. Once the investigator determines that an investigation that may lead to disciplinary action against the respondent is necessary, the investigator shall provide written notice to the respondent of the complaint.
 The respondent may respond in writing to the complaint within five (5) working days following the date of receipt of the investigator’s notification.

 9. If either the complainant or the respondent is a student, the investigator should communicate the prohibition against disclosure of personally identifiable information with regard to the student, based on FERPA.

 10. The complainant, the respondent, and all individuals interviewed shall be notified that any retaliation that occurs in connection with the complaint or its investigation is strictly prohibited, regardless of the outcome of the investigation.
 Any retaliation should be reported to the investigator immediately.
 In the event that MTSU learns of any retaliation against anyone involved in an investigation under this policy, it will be investigated pursuant to the procedure set out in this policy, and any individual found to have engaged in any form of retaliation will be subject to discipline.

 11. At any time during the course of the investigation, the investigator may meet with both the complainant and the respondent individually for the purpose of resolving the complaint informally.
 Either party has the right to end informal processes at any time.
 If informal resolution is successful in resolving the complaint, a report of such, having first been reviewed by the University Counsel, shall be submitted to the appropriate decision maker.